 In addition, there are a number of lifestyle changes that you will be asked to make to treat your hypertension.
 These may include:

 - Eating healthy foods

 If your child is experiencing symptoms of high blood pressure and you would like to discuss options, contact Children’s Heart Institute today.

 Schedule Your Child’s Hypertension Treatment at the Children’s Heart Institute

-If your child is in need of hypertension treatment, contact the Children’s Heart Institute to discuss your testing and treatment options.
+If your child is in need of hypertension treatment, contact the The Children’s Heart Institute, a member of John Hopkins Medicine, to discuss your testing and treatment options.
 For more information about the hypertension treatment options we provide, schedule a visit at one of our pediatric cardiology clinics in Virginia and Maryland to speak with our pediatric cardiology specialists today!